wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1819.md

 7 For the voice of the people of Columbia had spoken peace from the beginning ; they wished war might cease , and that the breach between the nations might be healed.

-8 In the mean time the king sent some of his wise wen to meet the wise men of Columbia , at a place called Ghent , a town a great way off , in the country of Flanders ;
+8 In the mean time the king sent some of his wise men to meet the wise men of Columbia , at a place called Ghent , a town a great way off , in the country of Flanders ;

 9 For it came to pass , that the generous mediation offered by the emperor of Russia was refused by the council of Britain , who had not yielded to the voice of accommodation.